polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 or whether or not any user is logged in at all.
 Tilde "~" basically means the _"home folder"_.
 The _"home folder"_ for guests, who are not logged in, is the _"/common/"_ folder.

-Notice, the above *[p5.io.file.load]* Hyperlambda, will throw an exception, unless you actually have a _"foo.txt"_ file in your user's home folder.
+Notice, the above *[load-file]* Hyperlambda, will throw an exception, unless you actually have a _"foo.txt"_ file in your user's home folder.

 In general, you should put files you want for everyone to see, but that still belongs to a specific user, including guests visitors, into the _"~/documents/public/"_ folder(s), while protected files, into the _"~/documents/private/"_ folder.